Fan-favorite quotes by Dr. Robertson

 – F-Around N-Find Out –

 Don’t be shocked by a negative effect when you initiate a negative cause.
 Wrongful deeds can trigger harsh responses.
 Unnecessary provocation can result in strong backlash.
 Negative actions can result in negative re-actions.
 You’re not the victim when faced with retaliation.
 Don’t start nothing – won’t be nothing.
-Those confused by this by this very simple concept are doomed to learn a very harsh lesson.
+Those confused by this very simple concept are doomed to learn a very harsh lesson.

 – Learning –